+(2) Custodian

-- (2) The Director of Procurement, Contract & Grant Administration is the designated custodian for Judiciary Procurement documents.
-Confidential, proprietary information, and trade secrets furnished by a Bidder or Offeror under this section may be disclosed to the Legislative or Executive branches of Maryland State Government only when otherwise provided by law and may not be disclosed outside of Maryland State Government.
-The Director, or designee, shall determine whether a Procurement document may be disclosable to the public, pursuant to a request under the Maryland Rules governing access to judicial records, in accordance with this Maryland Judiciary Procurement Policy.
+The Director of Procurement, Contract & Grant Administration is the designated custodian for Judiciary Procurement documents.
+Trade secrets, confidential commercial information, confidential financial information, or confidential security information furnished by a Bidder or Offeror under this section may be disclosed to the Legislative or Executive branches of Maryland State Government only when otherwise provided by law and may not be disclosed outside of Maryland State Government.
+Trade secrets, confidential commercial information, confidential financial information, or confidential security information furnished by a Bidder or Offeror shall be clearly identified in a list provided to the Director, including reasons why the information should be treated as such.
+The Director, or designee, in consultation with the Office of Legal Affairs & Fair Practices, shall determine whether a Procurement document may be disclosable to the public, pursuant to a request under the Maryland Rules governing access to judicial records, in accordance with this Maryland Judiciary Procurement Policy.
 In some instances, documents may be disclosed subject to redactions listed in (3) below and subject to consultation with the Contractor.
-Procurement documents not specifically included in (3) may be subject to other privileges, statutes, or rules governing access to Judicial Records rendering them undisclosable to the public. - (3) Categories of records; Disclosure: - (A) The Procurement Procedures Manual shall not be available for public inspection. - (B) Contract Award Process: The custodian shall deny inspection of any record or part of a record concerning deliberations regarding the award of a Contract or Contracts. - (C) Financial information: The custodian shall deny inspection of a record that contains information about finances including, but not limited to, itemized pricing in Bids, Contracts, and Contract Modifications. - (D) Intergovernmental Cooperative Purchasing Agreements: A Contract, or the terms thereof, including pricing, and/or applicable discounts, between a Vendor and a governmental entity other than the Judiciary, that underlies an Intergovernmental Cooperative Purchasing Agreement between the Judiciary and the Vendor, shall not be available from the Judiciary for public inspection. - (E) Real Estate Leases: The custodian shall deny inspection of all or any part of real estate leases that contain pricing information or payment terms, or building Specifications, including but not limited to building security plans and standards. - (F) Safety and Security Information: The custodian shall deny inspection of any records or parts of records concerning the safety or security of Judiciary personnel, facilities, Equipment, networks, or data. - (G) Trade Secrets, Confidential Information: The custodian shall deny inspection of a Procurement record, or any part of a Procurement record, that contains trade secrets, confidential commercial information, confidential financial information, or confidential security information. - (H) The custodian may deny inspection of any record or part of a record that would not otherwise be available by law to a private party in litigation with the Judiciary.
+Procurement documents not specifically included in (3) may be subject to other privileges, statutes, or rules governing access to Judicial Records rendering them undisclosable to the public.

+(3) Categories of records; Disclosure

+- (A) The Procurement Procedures Manual shall not be available for public inspection. - Contract Award Process.
+The custodian shall deny inspection of any record or part of a record concerning deliberations regarding the award of a Contract or Contracts. - Financial information.
+The custodian shall deny inspection of a record that (C) contains information about finances including, but not limited to, itemized pricing in Bids, Contracts, Purchase Orders, and Contract Modifications. - (D) Intergovernmental Cooperative Purchasing Agreements.
+A Contract, or the terms thereof, including pricing, and/or applicable discounts, between a Supplier and a governmental entity other than the Judiciary, that underlies an Intergovernmental Cooperative Purchasing Agreement between the Judiciary and the Supplier, shall not be available from the Judiciary for public inspection.

+- (E) Real Estate Leases.
+The custodian shall deny inspection of all or any part of real estate leases that contain pricing information or payment terms, or building Specifications, including but not limited to building security plans and standards. - (F) Safety and Security Information.
+The custodian shall deny inspection of any records or parts of records concerning the safety or security of Judiciary personnel, facilities, Equipment, networks, or data. - (G) Trade Secrets, Confidential Information.
+The custodian shall deny inspection of a Procurement record, or any part of a Procurement record, that contains trade secrets, confidential commercial information, confidential financial information, or confidential security information. - (H) The custodian may deny inspection of any record or part of a record that would not otherwise be available by law to a private party in litigation with the Judiciary. - (I) The custodian may deny inspection of any bid or proposal that is not set forth or incorporated by reference in a contract entered into between the Judiciary and the Offeror that submitted the proposal, and which is not the basis for a Small Procurement award.
-Approved: Joseph M. Getty Chief Judge, Court of Appeals Date

-the proposal and is not the basis for a Small Procurement award.

-The custodian may deny inspection of any bid or proposal that is not set forth or incorporated by reference in a contract entered into between the Judiciary and the Offeror that submitted

-Original Effective Date: August 2015 Revised: November 2020, March 2021, December 2021